Here’s the Important Questions About the Calhoun County Fair

 The mini whinnies are the cutest animals at the fair.
 They’re goat-sized horses with fluffy manes and salty attitudes.
 You can find them by the horse barn.

-To be honest, most of the animals have their cute side: the cows have big, beautiful eyes; the rabbits with their floppy ears; the playfulness of the little lambs and kids (we mean goat-kids, not human-kids).
+To be honest, most of the animals have their cute side: the cows have big, beautiful eyes; the rabbits with their floppy ears; the little lambs and kids (we mean goat-kids, not human-kids).